meet-projects/Y1YL-Labs/Module#3_GroupProject.md

 It must show:

 * All pages
-* Page layout
+* Page layout and how you'll connect the pages together
 * Buttons
 * Forms
 * Inputs and outputs
-* Where Python is used
+* Navigation bar
+* etc..

  Your design must be **consistent across all pages**.